Filing Chapter 7 in Michigan is a bankruptcy process which entitles you to a “fresh start” by discharging all your debts and obligations.

 Rebuild Your Credit

 One of the most common concerns that we hear from clients has to do with the stigma related to bankruptcy.
 The stigma against debtors has greatly diminished over the last 20 years, and the ability to reestablish your credit after Chapter 7 or 13 bankruptcies is better than it has ever been before.
-Chapter 7 or 13 Bankruptcy can remain on your credit report for up to 10 years, but you can start reestablishing your credit immediately.
+Chapter 7 can remain on your credit report for up to 10 years ad Chapter 13 up to 7 years, but you can start reestablishing your credit immediately.
+My clients get their credit report as part of the process with a pre bankruptcy filing score and a 12 month score.
+I have seen credit scores increase 100 to 150 points just in the 1st 12 months after filing.
+I recently ran a credit report for a Chapter 7 client and his score was estimated to increase 180 points in the 1st 12 months after filing.

 Many of our clients are able to purchase a vehicle on financing the day they receive their bankruptcy discharge.
 You should be able to finance a home within two years after receiving a bankruptcy discharge, as long as you can provide a minimum down payment and show the ability to make the monthly mortgage payment.
 Many consumer debtors receive credit card solicitations within months of receiving a bankruptcy discharge.